Anzumana/public_html/readme.md

 -----
 Jekyll Blog Travis CI
 [![Build Status](https://travis-ci.org/Anzumana/anzumana.github.io.svg?branch=master)](https://travis-ci.org/Anzumana/anzumana.github.io).
+#Notes
+Use Rewrite Engine for Backwards Compitability with old link [apache Docs on Rewrite](http://httpd.apache.org/docs/2.4/rewrite/remapping.html)

+RewriteEngine  on
+RewriteRule    "^/foo\.html$"  "bar.html"

 FAQ:
 Why don't you have 1 main repo where all the stuff for the website goes?
 I use different stacks for different part of my website so i can try all the new cool stuff.

-Use Rewrite Engine for Backwards Compitability with old link [apache Docs on Rewrite](http://httpd.apache.org/docs/2.4/rewrite/remapping.html)

-RewriteEngine  on
-RewriteRule    "^/foo\.html$"  "bar.html"  [R]